 Making Cities Global argues that combining urban history with a transnational approach leads to a richer understanding of our increasingly interconnected world.
 In order to achieve prosperity, peace, and sustainability in metropolitan areas in the present and into the future, we must understand their historical origins and development.

 Contributors: Erica Allen-Kim, Leandro Benmergui, Matt Garcia, Richard Harris, Carola Hein, Nancy Kwak, Carl Nightingale, Amy C. Offner, Margaret O'Mara, Nikhil Rao, A. K. Sandoval-Strausz, Arijit Sen, Thomas J. Sugrue.

-A. K. Sandoval-Strausz is Associate Professor of History at the University of New Mexico and author of Hotel: An American History.
+A. K. Sandoval-Strausz is Associate Professor of History at Penn State University and author of Hotel: An American History.

 Nancy Kwak is Associate Professor of History at the University of California-San Diego and author of A World of Homeowners: American Power and the Politics of Housing Aid.